chillsocial/ChillAppManager/README.md

-# ChillAppManager
+# Chill App Manager
 Download, launch and code cool apps in the simple Chill App Manager for Windows!

+With a UI similar yet different from the classic Nintendo Wii, I developed the Chill App Manager to give a sense of nostaliga for the abandoned console.
+For the best experience, connect your bluetooth mouse and keyboard to your laptop and plug your laptop into your TV.
+If you can somehow set up your Nintendo Wiimote as a mouse, that will be cool (and let me know how you did that so I can set up a guide!).

 (Is the Chill App Manager not loading?
-Maybe XAMPP isn't running.)
+The most common fix is that XAMPP Apache isn't running.)
 ## Setting Up
 ### First, the hard stuff
 This is probabally the longest part, however the process is pretty straightforward.
 You'll need a Windows OS (works on 10 and 11) and have access to admin stuff.